- What are your Responsibilities when you Tutor English?

 Over half of all web content is in English.
 Given the increasing reliance of teachers and students on the internet for information, proficiency in the comprehension of English written structures is imperative.

-What are your Responsibilities when you Tutor or Teach English?
+What are your Responsibilities when you Tutor English?

 In Australia, as an English teacher, you must follow the guidelines set out in the Australian Curriculum for the structure of lessons and the content.
 A private English tutor must also be aware of the curriculum content at each student's level.

 In both scenarios, your responsibilities will centre around ensuring your English teaching facilitates growth in all English language skills, and encourages high standards.
-Doing this involves many components to be met:
+Doing this involves many components, including:

 - careful and detailed lesson planning, including relevant homework and class tasks designed to meet individual learning needs